-To its credit, Luca Guadaginino’s 2018 re-imagining is equally as startling and visionary.
-Taking the essential narrative spine of the original; the new film is about aspiring American ballet dancer- Susie Bannion, (Dakota Johnson) who enrols at a prestigious German dance academy.
-Under the tutelage of the company’s artistic director- Madame Blanc, (Tilda Swinton) Bannion is trained to become a more freeing and self-assured dancer.
+To its credit, Luca Guadagnino’s 2018 re-imagining is equally as startling and visionary.
+Taking the essential narrative spine of the original, the new film is about aspiring American dancer Susie Bannion (Dakota Johnson) who enrols at a prestigious German dance academy.
+Under the tutelage of the company’s artistic director, Madame Blanc (Tilda Swinton), Bannion is trained to become a more expressive and self-assured dancer.
 In reality, the young woman is being groomed for a ritualistic ceremony for a coven of witches.

-Rather than presenting a heightened fable with primary colours bleeding onto the screen- Guadaginino employs a cold and stark colour scheme that exists somewhere between Kubrickian pristineness and documented realism.
+Rather than presenting a heightened fable with primary colours bleeding onto the screen, Guadagnino employs a cold and stark colour scheme that exists somewhere between Kubrickian pristineness and documentary realism.
 The choice is crucial for serving the film’s 1977 West Berlin setting.
 In an interesting left turn from the original, the political turmoil in the midst of the German Autumn is frequently mentioned by characters in the narrative (in addition to radio and television broadcasts).

 Consequently, the film has a pervasive historical weight.
 The choice feels like an interesting commentary on the events of the academy.
 The central dance piece (Volk) could be considered an embodiment of the German people and the witches’ infighting represents a war for whether or not the people have control of their artistic expression.

 At the same time, the instructor’s relationship with Bannion encapsulates the film’s preoccupation with motherhood.
-Blanc’s teachings about opening oneself and being part of something larger- are as applicable to a young woman dealing with the problems of the external world as much as ballet.
+Blanc’s teachings about opening oneself and being part of something larger are as applicable to a young woman dealing with the problems of the external world as much as dancing.
 With this in mind, Bannion’s journey is equally about an awakening of maternal instincts and a literal ascension to motherhood.

-In fact, some of the film’s most striking moments, wield Bannion’s swift balletic movements as an instrument of the witches’ will.
+In fact, some of the film’s most striking moments wield Bannion’s swift movements as an instrument of the witches’ will.
 One particular cross-cutting sequence disturbs in contrasting the euphoria of creative expression and the literal physical damage it has on a dancer’s body.

-In many ways, Suspira feels like the heir to Stanley Kubrick’s The Shining.
+In many ways, Suspiria feels like the heir to Stanley Kubrick’s The Shining.
 Like the 1980 film, it has a surreal moment that defies comprehension.
-At the same time, it also shares that film’s understanding of the horror coming from a slow creeping dread of the supernatural having complete sway over the mundane.
-Like Kubrick’s film, Suspira presents the audience with a puzzle of a movie and invites them to fit its various pieces together.
+At the same time, it also shares that film’s understanding of the horror coming from a slowly creeping dread of the supernatural having complete sway over the mundane.
+Like Kubrick’s film, Suspiria presents the audience with a puzzle of a movie and invites them to fit its various pieces together.

-This undoubtedly makes Suspiria an ambitious undertaking.
-It may be trying to some, baffling to most but for those who are seduced; it is a persistently engrossing and unnerving experience, that admirably attempts to combine historical weight and primordial pathos.
+This undoubtedly makes Suspiria an ambitious horror film.
+It may be trying to some, baffling to most, but for those who are seduced, it is a persistently engrossing and unnerving experience that admirably attempts to combine historical weight and primordial pathos.